Mao-Siang/AI_Final/README.md

 - Run all cells in quickdraw.ipynb

 ### Train at Local machine
-- clone this github project
+- clone this github repository
 - Either run all cells in quickdraw.ipynb or run the main.py in branch `package`

 ## Submit to Kaggle